« Previous Page

 possible.
 If you are just beginning to use capsaicin, either as fresh or

 prepared food or in powder form, start with small amounts.
 If you use a topical

-cream, you should first apply it to a small area of skin to test for an
+product that contains capsaicin, you should first apply it to a small area of skin to test for an

 To reduce the burning sensation, remove the